-- mark the buttonhole length in the desired position - use Buttonhole foot/sole no. 3 //
+- mark the buttonhole length in the desired position - use Buttonhole sole no. 3

-Marking the length of automatic buttonholes
+Marking the length of automatic buttonholes (with buttonhole foot with slide no. 3A only)

 - mark the length of just one buttonhole - after sewing the first buttonhole, the length for all subsequent buttonholes is automatically programmed - mark only the beginning of all subsequent buttonholes - use Automatic buttonhole foot with slide no. 3A